All Episodes

 Raising taxes?

-That I've why should you have to protest for that?
+Why should you have to protest for that?

-They do it before they brush their teeth when they get up.
+So they do it before they brush their teeth when they get up.

-It's a reflex action.
+I mean, it's a reflex action.

-And This is incredible, unheard of.
+This is incredible, unheard of.

-A bunch of leftist socialist neo-communist union people asking their brothers in government to raise taxes when they do it already anyway.
+A bunch of leftist, socialist, neo-communist union people asking their brothers in government to raise taxes when they do it already anyway.

 See, the heavy metal is back, and the bumper rotation means it's being brought from somebody's house.